TheBigBookMan/grad-dip/Big Data and Cloud/Map Reduce.md

 	- work done on a machine is independent of other machines
 	- programmers write two sequential programs (map and reduce) that operate on one small piece of data at a time
 	- apply the two sequential programs to massive dat asets to automatically produce a parallel program
+	- **Map**- same computations across all items
+		- maps the data it into a kay/value pair
+	- **Reduce**- results from the map phase and reduce into single value and return a single computation
+		-  shuffle happens- groups the nodes into nodes of mathching keys
+		- return single value for each one of the keys, rather than the multiple keys
 	- **9 Concepts**-
 		- **Scaling Out vs Scaling Up**-
 			- scaling out- more computers